chilledgecko/Controlicz-to-Domoticz-script-using-Ngrok/README.md

 Download the ngrok.service file and copy to /etc/systemd/system

-If ngrok is installed in /opt/ngrok no changes are required, if ngrok is installed elsewhere edit the path in ExecStart=
+If ngrok is installed in /opt/ngrok no changes are required, if ngrok is installed elsewhere edit the path in **ExecStart=**

-Start the service  by running sudo systemctl start ngrok
+Start the service  by running _sudo systemctl start ngrok_

-Check it is running ok by running sudo systemctl status ngrok
+Check it is running ok by running _sudo systemctl status ngrok_

-Enable ngrok service for automatic startup by running sudo systemctl enable ngrok
+Enable ngrok service for automatic startup by running _sudo systemctl enable ngrok_

 ngrok will now always be running unless there is an issue.

-You can web browse to localhost:4040 to view the local ngrok web page to further confirm ngrok is running
+You can web browse to http://localhost:4040 to view the local ngrok web page to further confirm ngrok is running

 You can also browse to https://dashboard.ngrok.com/status to view your active tunnels